 There are some cases in which the system should manage passengers with priority (like disabled people) to give them the access to the lift – or better a group of lifts – in the faster and appropriate way.

-In other cases blind people could have a smart system when they can have access to a building more or less like all the other people, except the tactile path on the floor and/or tactile plan to understand where are the stairs, the lifts, the toilettes, etc…
+In other cases, blind people could have a smart system when they can have access to a building more or less like all the other people, except the tactile path on the floor and/or tactile plan to understand where are the stairs, the lifts, the toilettes, etc.

-Figure X.7-1 Manage Priority People: Overview
+Figure 6.3.6-1 Servicing Priority People: Overview

-Source
+6.3.6.2Source

-oneM2M-REQ-2020-xxxx Requirement & Feasibility study for Smart Lifts in IoT
+[yy] ETSI TR 103 546 V0.2.1 (2019-12), Requirement & Feasibility study for Smart Lifts in IoT, Section 6.3

-Note: from ETSI TR 103 546 V0.2.1 ( 2019-12), Section 6.3

-Actors
+6.3.6.3 Actors